neodym/Ruby-HomeMatic-XMLRPC/README.md

 =====================

 A simple Ruby script that lets you take control over your Homematic home automation system.<br>
-It is using the XMLRPC-API provided by the CCU.
+It is using the XMLRPC-API provided by default by any CCU (no additional Plugins are required).

 ## Getting Started